ls1955/hausaufgaben/README.md

-# hausaufgaben
+# Hausaufgaben

-An image gallery app for storing homework folders.
+An image gallery app customized for storing thousands and thousands of homework folders.

 # features

 * Auto folders grouping.
 Group the folders based on their initial letter.
 Possible to disable this feature for specific folder.
+* Organize download folder helper.
+Organize downloaded contents into desired folder by input folder name or predefined category.
 * Safe mode.
 Hide all the naughty pictures.
 By default, every folder is marked as naughty.
 (Better be safe than sorry) (Not implemented yet)
-* Automatically move all images and videos from Download folder to new folder, by clicking a button and enter folder name.
-Just a small helper that might saves some time.
-(Not implemented yet)

 ## Getting started (run locally on Android)